 In 1990, Andrew Solt formed SOFA Entertainment Inc. and acquired The Ed Sullivan Show library from the Sullivan family.
 The Ed Sullivan Show is the most respected and revered variety show in television history.
 Originally called Toast of the Town, it is considered one of the most eclectic and storied archives in American television.

-Many unforgettable moments took place on Sullivan’s stage including the three historic appearances of Elvis Presley in 1956-57 and The Beatles’s U.S. television debut in February 1964.
-The Sunday night showcase also benefits from the fact the musical performances on the show were almost always performed live — whether they were pop, rock, jazz, Broadway, opera, classical, etc. The library also includes great comedians, novelty acts, children’s favorites and appearances by film and theater stars as well as top names from the worlds of sports and politics.
+Many unforgettable moments took place on Sullivan’s stage, including the three historic appearances of Elvis Presley in 1956-57 and The Beatles’ U.S. television debut in February 1964.
+The Sunday night showcase benefits from the fact that it was a live show — whether it was pop, rock, jazz, Broadway, opera or classical music.
+The library also includes great comedians, novelty acts, children’s favorites and appearances by film and theater stars as well as top names from the worlds of sports and politics.

 Ed Sullivan’s aim was to produce and host a show for the entire family.
 For 23 years Americans gathered every Sunday night at 8 pm to enjoy the entertainment Ed had chosen for them.
 Sullivan’s down to earth style was relatable to audiences, and he became a much beloved TV personality.
 In fact, careers were made by comedians doing their best Ed impressions on the ‘really big show.”
 Over time, Ed became a key arbiter of American taste and popular culture, and introduced middle America to Broadway shows, opera and world music.

 SOFA Entertainment is the copyright holder of over 1,000 hours of original Ed Sullivan programs as well as over 100 hours of “new” programming created in the form of television specials, home-video releases and programs for network and cable stations.